notsock/cringe65/README.md

 - Kailh Socket, MX switch, and Alps compatibility
 - Through hole diodes for easier assembly
 - 6.25u or 2u x 1.25u x 3u support

-# Notice
-- Reset button on the PCB is NOT THE SAME AS OTHER GH60 BOARDS
-- I AM NOT RESPONSIBLE FOR WHETHER THIS BOARD WORKS OR NOT ONCE PRODUCED